-On February 5, 2010, the Company, through a wholly-owned subsidiary of Seaspan (Asia) Corporation (the Subsidiary) completed a lease financing arrangement for one of its 13100 TEU vessels that will be built by Hyundai Heavy Industries Co., Ltd. (HHI) under an existing shipbuilding contract.
+On February 5, 2010, the Company, through a wholly-owned subsidiary of Seaspan (Asia) Corporation (the Subsidiary), completed a lease financing arrangement for one of its 13100 TEU vessels that will be built by Hyundai Heavy Industries Co., Ltd. (HHI) under an existing shipbuilding contract.
 Upon completion of the arrangement, the shipbuilding contract was novated to the counterparty (the Lessor) and the Lessor will be responsible for the payments to the shipyard under the contract.
 The Lessor also advanced \$21,250,000 to the Subsidiary and \$57,850,000 to the shipyard upon completion of the arrangement.

-Upon delivery of the vessel, which is scheduled to be in 2012, the Lessor will have provided funding equal to the lesser of \$150 million and 80 percent of the vessel cost, as defined in the lease agreement.
+Upon delivery of the vessel, the Lessor will have provided funding of up to \$150 million.
 Over the 12-year term of the lease, the Subsidiary will be required to make quarterly payments to the Lessor that varies based on changes in three-month LIBOR.
 At the end of the term, the Subsidiary is required to purchase the vessel for the lesser of \$45 million or the outstanding balance of the lease.
 Accordingly, the Subsidiary will account for the arrangement as a capital lease.
 The Subsidiary's obligations under the lease and the shipbuilding contract are non-recourse to the Company and are not guaranteed by the Company.